Contractors rarely operate as sole traders

 Despite the fact that starting a new business by becoming a sole trader is the easiest and fastest way to get trading, this simply isn’t a workable solution for contractors.
 They have to choose other trading solutions, with the most likely options being to set up a limited company or to join a contractor umbrella company.

 So, why can’t contractors be sole traders?
 Well, clients and agencies won’t do business with sole traders for many reasons.
-These include the fear clients have that a sole trader contractor might be seen in law as an employee with all the employment rights that go with that; whilst for agencies, they are wary of debt transfer and employment agency legislation that requires workers to be paid under PAYE schemes.
+These include the fear clients have that a sole trader might be seen in law as an employee with all the employment rights that go with that; whilst for agencies, they are wary of debt transfer and employment agency legislation that requires workers to be paid under PAYE schemes.

 In addition to all of this, contracting as a sole trader, even if it could be done, would have downsides for contractors themselves.
 For example, sole traders face virtually unlimited liability, which means that as sole traders their homes and other personal assets would be at risk of litigious clients.